rebahama/social-reviewer-frontend/TESTING.md

 * When I tried to implement the like feature I could only like the page but not unlike.
 The console in the browser showed "undefined" id.
 It turned out that the like_id did not exist in the API endpoint.
 I had to review the backend code and add the like_id as a methodfield serializer and after that the like function was working and it was possbile to also unlike and the counter would go down.

 * In the create review page when choosing categories the API endpoint would display: error:"500 internal error" when trying to sumbit a created review.
 It turned out that one of the fields where the user can choose a category was empty and the API endpoint would only work if the data was prefilled.

+* The all reviews page have diffrent cards, and on those cards there is a like button.
+The like button works without problem on that page.
+But the same cards are reused on other pages as categories, searching and reviewpage.
+The like count wont update without updating the page on the other pages.
+Due to little time left on the project I decided to solve that bug at a later stage, but the bug wont effect anything apart from that the user need do update the page to display the updated likes.

 # Validation of files